bodis/ai-review-cicd-actions/docs/PYTHON_INTEGRATION.md

       ANTHROPIC_API_KEY: ${{ secrets.ANTHROPIC_API_KEY }}
 ```

-That's it!
 The workflow will automatically:
+1. Install UV (fast Python package manager)
+2. Set up Python using UV
-1. Install Python and analysis tools
+3. Install analysis tools (Ruff, Pylint, Bandit, mypy)
-2. Run all configured checks
+4. Run all configured checks
-3. Post findings as PR comments
+5. Post findings as PR comments

+**Note**: This review system itself uses UV.
+Your project can use any dependency manager (UV, Poetry, pip), but the review system will use UV internally.

 ## Analysis Tools